kdthomas7/first-synth/README.md

 # first-synth

 A web based synthesizer.
-Created using tone.js.
+Created using tone.js and p5.js.